LandonTClipp/LandonTClipp.github.io/docs/blog/posts/intech-sol-horizon-cellular.md

 ### Results

-The results were both phenomenal and underwhelming.
+The results were simultaneously phenomenal and underwhelming.
 The first speed test I ran was under my Verizon plan which I expected would do very well, but it simply :poop:'ed the bed:

 ![Verizon speed test](/images/intech_sol_horizon_cellular/Screenshot 2023-06-30 at 10.16.48 PM.png)

 The download speed is so bad that I was half convinced that I had installed something wrong.
-The AT&T results on the other hand were mind blowing;
+The AT&T results on the other hand faired much better:

 ![AT&T speed](/images/intech_sol_horizon_cellular/Screenshot 2023-06-30 at 10.19.54 PM.png)

-!!! note
-    Although speedtest was showing that the connection was "Multi", I confirmed that only one carrier at a time was active, so we were not getting any bonded/multiplexed connections.

-I'm not really sure what to make of the Verizon result.
-Verizon is indeed the more popular carrier and tends to get congested during peak hours.
-The test was ran around 9PM on a Friday so it's possible that I was using it at the most congested time of day.
-On the other hand, the AT&T speeds were so mind numbingly fast, especially considering this was pure 4G LTE, not 5G.

-I will have to see how each carrier performs under various conditions while I'm traveling, so take these initial results with a grain of salt.
+Throughout my tests on the road, the same story tends to play out where Verizon performs "okay-ish" and AT&T performs well.
+This isn't entirely unexpected as my Verizon plan is rate limited to 25Mbps and the AT&T plan is truly unlimited.
+The Peplink router provides WAN signal quality graphs and I've found that in general, AT&T is capable of better Signal-to-Noise Ratios (SNR) in remote areas out west.
+Even so, a good SNR number is not indicative of a more reliable connection as it also depends on the provider's access to wired internet (meaning the quality of their microwave relays matters a lot), how congested the local tower is, what path the microwave relays take, the weather, and what bands your local tower supports.

 ## Conclusion